 The Board has established a number of Committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
+The Committees of the Board as at 30 June 2017 were the Nominations, HR & Remuneration, and Audit & Risk Committees.
+Additionally, informal working groups of the Board were formed throughout the period to consider various matters including Workplace Health & Safety and IT/Omni related projects.
+Following settlement of the Class Action proceedings in July 2016 the Class Action Committee was dissolved.

-Current Committees of the Board are the Nominations, HR & Remuneration, Class Action and Audit and Risk Committees.
-Each is comprised entirely of Non-Executive Directors.
-Each of the Nominations, HR & Remuneration and Audit and Risk Committee has its own written charter setting out its role and responsibilities, composition, structure, membership requirements and the manner in which the Committee is to operate.
+Each Committee is comprised entirely of Non-Executive Directors.
+Each of the Nominations, HR & Remuneration and Audit & Risk Committee has its own written charter setting out its role and responsibilities, composition, structure, membership requirements and the manner in which the Committee is to operate.
 These charters are reviewed on an annual basis and are available on the Company's corporate website.
 All matters determined by Committees are submitted to the full Board as recommendations for Board decisions.